waqarhanif-biocode/single-cell-rna-seq/README.md

 To download the data, use wget.
 ### For example:
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR121/088/SRR12159588/SRR12159588_1.fastq.gz

 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR121/088/SRR12159588/SRR12159588_2.fastq.gz

 This is for just the forward reads, you have to download the reverse reads for each sample as well.
 It's better if you write a script that can take all the FTP links in a text document and download each using wget through BASH script that can automate the task for you.

 # Mapping of the Raw Reads & Count Matrix Generation (UMI Collapsing)
+Alignment plays a crucial role in identifying the origin of reads or fragments by determining where they align best on the reference genome.
+This process helps us quantify the number of reads that align to specific positions, which enables the creation of a gene x cell count matrix.

 The files we downloaded previously are FASTQ files and mean nothing without mapping/aligning to the reference genome, in our case which is Homo sapiens reference genome.
 To obtain a reference genome of the species that you are working on, you can obtain it from NCBI Genomes, ENSEMBL FTP or UCSC Genome Browser.
 I typically download it from ENSEMBL FTP.

+We need:
+-Reference Genome (FASTA)
+-Reference Annotation (GTF/GFF3)
+-Reference Index (Generated manually, see below)

+For reference genome and annotation:
 - Base link: https://www.ensembl.org/info/data/ftp/index.html?redirect=no
 - For Humans: https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/dna/
 - Exact link: https://ftp.ensembl.org/pub/release-109/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz